sultanadeel/SCU_MSIS_Dashboard-Lab-9/README.md

                                  Fig 1.4 Ranking vs Average starting Salary

+ Fig 1.4 shows the scatterplot for comparing rankings with average starting salaries of different universities.
+We can see that SCU has a higher ranking and a decent starting salary.

  We can analyze from the above several visualizations that integrating the metrics in a single Tableau visual is quite effective for the audience to compare and contrast several features of their expected goals.
 Santa Clara University stands out in all the above visuals and a prospective MSIS student can easily note that difference